DavidNash2024/Win32xx/samples/Networking/Readme.txt

 About the CSocket class
 =======================
 The CSocket class represents a network socket.
-It encapsualtes many of the Windows Socket SPI fuctions, providing an object-oriented approach to network programming.
+It encapsulates many of the Windows Socket SPI functions, providing an object-oriented approach to network programming.
 After StartEvents is called, CSocket monitors the socket and responds automatically to network events.
 This event monitoring, for example, automatically calls OnReceive when there is